10 Tips for Back-to-School Health

 In general, fresh fruits and vegetables are useful in providing nutrients and antioxidants that support immune system function.
 Whole grains and lean proteins should be on the menu for breakfast, lunch, and dinner.
-Learning Liftoff provides numerous ideas for healthy snacks and meals in our Brain Food category.
+Visit Learning Liftoff’s food and recipes section for healthy snacks and meal ideas.

 Many experts maintain that breakfast is the most important meal when it comes to keeping a student alert during a long day at school.
 Some kids prefer to nibble at lunch when time can be limited.
 Those students might come home hungry.
 In that case, a nutritious snack can be highly beneficial.

 Parents, however, should discuss eating options with their kids and establish guidelines for school lunches that prevent students from throwing away or trading away foods of nutritional value.

 5. Get those zzzzzzzzs

 “By far, the most important school health issue for most kids is getting enough sleep—about 10 to 11 hours a night for elementary school-age children,” writes Elizabeth Austin for Parenting.com.
 “That sounds simple, but the trouble is, it’s not always easy to make your child’s sleep patterns mesh with his new school schedule.”

 Parents should ease their students into the proper bedtime schedule several weeks before school begins—not expect an instantaneous transition from extended summer hours.
 Teens, in particular, are likely candidates for insufficient sleep.

 Dr. Greg Prazar, a New Hampshire pediatrician, tells Austin: “Don’t be surprised if your child comes home from school exhausted, especially in the first few weeks.
 It’s a huge adjustment for children.
 Lots of kids will need a nap after school to help them revive.”